Muhammad-Attiq/Muhammad-Attiq/README.md

 ## Profile Summary

-I am a Computer Engineering student with experience in systems programming, software development, and foundational AI integration.
+I am a Computer Engineering student with hands-on experience in systems programming, embedded systems, and FPGA design, along with foundational exposure to AI integration and software development.

-My focus areas include understanding low-level system behavior, building efficient applications, and applying AI tools to improve development workflows.
+My interests lie in bridging hardware and software—understanding how digital systems are designed at the hardware level (FPGA/Verilog) and how they interact with efficient software systems and modern AI tools.